 All participants in the Certified Public Works Manager Program must be high school graduates or hold a high school equivalency certificate.
 It is highly recommended that individuals entering the program have a minimum of three years of experience in supervision.

 All students entering the program must first successfully complete the three Section A (Management) courses before taking the three Section B (Technical) courses the next semester.
 Section B courses must be completed before taking any courses in Section C (Government).
 The Review Course is optional but all nine program courses must be successfully completed prior to taking the review course.

 All nine courses are required before taking the New Jersey State CPWM exam.
 This state licensing exam is administered by the Department of Community Affairs (DCA) in April and October of each year.
 The DCA application form is available at https://www.nj.gov/dca/divisions/dlgs/programs/certification.html.
-Completed applications must be received at DCA one month before the exam date.
+Completed applications must be received at DCA thirty days before the exam date.

 All applicants must: